LetsGainit/Gainit/backend/GainIt/GainIt.API/Documentation/API_ENDPOINTS_DOCUMENTATION.md

 | PUT | `/{i_TaskId}/subtasks/{subtaskId}` | Update subtask | - |
 | DELETE | `/{i_TaskId}/subtasks/{subtaskId}` | Delete subtask | - |
 | PUT | `/{i_TaskId}/subtasks/{subtaskId}/toggle` | Toggle subtask completion | - |

+#### PUT `/{i_TaskId}/subtasks/{subtaskId}/toggle`
+**Request Body:** `bool` - true to mark as done, false to mark as not done

+**Auto-Completion Behavior:**
+- When a subtask is marked as done, the system automatically checks if all subtasks in the parent task are completed
+- If all subtasks are `Done`, the parent task is automatically marked as `Done`
+- If the parent task becomes `Done` and all tasks in its milestone are `Done`, the milestone is automatically marked as `Completed`
+- Notifications are sent for task and milestone auto-completion

 ### Task Dependencies
 | Method | Endpoint | Description | Authorization |